-ECE 110: Emergent Language and Literacy
+ECE 110: Emergent Language and Literacy (Cross-listed with EDU 220)

-Course Description: This course is a study of oral and written language acquisition and emergent literacy.
-It includes assessing typical language development, strategies for promoting children's language development, creating language-rich environments, exploring children's literature, and strategies for involving families and community members.
+Course Description: This course focuses on the study of oral and written language acquisition, emergent literacy, and literature for children.
+The course teaches assessing typical language development, strategies for promoting children's language development, creating language-rich environments, historical development of children's literature, examines literary elements (characterization, plot, and style), exploring a broad spectrum of children's literature, and strategies for involving families and community members.
+Students will also learn how to include literacy in other content areas of their teaching to create a literacy-rich environment.